Cannabis in the United States: Federal

+Marijuana's status and classification under federal law hinders oversight and scientific research.
+States have implemented inconsistent standards and regulations, with only two states capping THC levels in most recreational marijuana products and just ten requiring warnings about the potential for habit formation.
+Even fewer states mandate warnings regarding cannabinoid hyperemesis syndrome or psychosis, and none are equipped to monitor or assess the full range of health outcomes related to cannabis use.
+A 2024 report from the National Academies of Sciences highlights the inconsistent legal framework surrounding cannabis legalization, which prioritizes sales revenue and taxes over public health.
+The report calls for a more unified approach to cannabis regulation, including a federal campaign to educate the public about the risks of increasingly potent cannabis products.
+It also advocates for lifting restrictions on cannabis research to better understand its health impacts.
+The CDC is urged to take a more active role in shaping cannabis policy, but additional funding would be required to implement these recommendations.

 State

 In 1973 Oregon became the first state to decriminalize cannabis, and in 2012 Colorado and Washington became the first states to legalize recreational use.
-As of November 2022, twenty-one states (Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington), Guam, the Northern Mariana Islands, the U.S. Virgin Islands, and the District of Columbia have legalized recreational use of cannabis, with all but D.C. having legalized its commercial sale.
-Another 10 states are considered to have decriminalization policies in effect.
+As of November 2023, twenty-four states (Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New Mexico, New York, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington), Guam, the Northern Mariana Islands, the U.S. Virgin Islands, and the District of Columbia have legalized recreational use of cannabis, with all but Virginia and D.C. having legalized its commercial sale.
+Another 7 states are considered to have decriminalization policies in effect.

 In 1996, California became the first state to legalize the medical use of cannabis when voters approved Proposition 215.
-As of February 2022, thirty-seven states, four out of five permanently inhabited U.S. territories, and the District of Columbia have legalized medical cannabis.
-Eleven other states have more restrictive laws limiting THC content, for the purpose of allowing access to products that are rich in cannabidiol (CBD), a non-psychoactive component of cannabis.
+As of March 2023, thirty-eight states, four out of five permanently inhabited U.S. territories, and the District of Columbia have legalized medical cannabis.
+Ten other states have more restrictive laws limiting THC content, for the purpose of allowing access to products that are rich in cannabidiol (CBD), a non-psychoactive component of cannabis.
+In 2024 thirty-seven states including District of Columbia have legalized the use of medical marijuana and CBD including recreational use as well.

+It was reported that in 2023 the states with marijuana legalized for personal consumption purposes generated around 4.2 billion in annual tax revenue.
+However this income does not include city takings or the proceeds that are taken to be distributed to smaller administrative divisions.
+This means that the number 4.2 billion was actually quite higher to begin with.